Table of Contents

 Key points of protein binding

-- Some drugs (e.g., sodium salicylate, sodium benzoate & sulfonamides) have more affinity to HSA than bilirubin → results in displacement of bilirubin from its protein binding site; free bilirubin crosses BBB & causes brain damage (kernicterus)
+- Some drugs (e.g., sodium salicylate, sodium benzoate & sulfonamides) have more affinity to HSA than bilirubin → results in a displacement of bilirubin from its protein binding site; free bilirubin crosses BBB & causes brain damage (kernicterus).

-- Decreased protein binding of a drug can result in its increased metabolism/elimination from body
+- Decreased protein binding of a drug can result in its increased metabolism/elimination from the body.

-- Increased concentration of free drug in body can result in toxicity or increased therapeutic action
+- Increased concentration of free drug in the body can result in toxicity or increased therapeutic action.

 - CSF barrier